BradyCodes/CodeStart/README.md

 ## _Website for new teaching startup_
 <br>
 <br>
-> The overriding goal of Coestart
+The overriding goal of Coestart<br>
-> Is to 1.)
-Teach kids to code
+Is to 1.)
+Teach kids to code<br>
-> And 2.)
-Create a computer nerd / programming group/enviroment in the H
+And 2.)
+Create a computer nerd / programming group/enviroment in the<br>
-> Hampstead/Manchester Area
+Hampstead/Manchester Area

 ### TODO: